 You’ll need a coffee cup, a glass of cold water, metal fork, timer, and a mirror

-Step #1 Push two tine of the fork into the open groove on the bottom hard part of the SmartGuard
+Step 1 Push two tines of the fork into the open groove on the hard, bottom part of the Smart Guard.

-Step #3 Once the water has reached boiling point, remove the mug from the microwave and submerge the SmartGuard in the water.
+Step 3 Once the water has reached a boiling point, remove the mug from the microwave and submerge the Smart Guard into the water.
 Wait 50 seconds.

-Do not allow the SmartGuard to touch the bottom or sides of the mug
+Do not let the Smart Guard touch the bottom or sides of the mug

-Step #4 Take a large sip of cool water and swish it around in your mouth prior to taking the SmartGuard out of the hot water.
-Then dip your index finger and thumb into the cold water to prepare to hold the warm SmartGuard.
+Step 4 Take a large sip of cool water and swish it around in your mouth before taking the Smart Guard out of the hot water.
+Then dip your index finger and thumb into the cold water to prepare to hold the warm Smart Guard.

-Step #5 Remove the smart guard from the fork.
+Step 5 Remove the Smart Guard from the fork.

-Step #6 Insert the SmartGuard into your mouth.
-Make sure your thumbs are on the hard bottom part and push it up into place, Make sure the “V” part is lined up between the upper teeth.
+Step 6 Insert the Smart Guard into your mouth.
+Make sure your thumbs are on the hard bottom part, then push it up into place.
+Make sure the “V” part is lined up between the upper teeth.

-Step #8 Rinse the guard in cold water for 15 seconds.
+Step 8 Rinse the guard in cold water for 15 seconds.
 Your mouth guard should be formed and ready for use.

 Thoughts: It only covers the front portion of the teeth.
 It is bulky and does not seem to stay in place.

 What Amazon customers are saying: